Shattered by years of war, Syria braces for coronavirus spread

 In Damascus on Monday, crowds of pedestrians, many in masks, still filled some streets, despite curbs like shutting schools and businesses, banning public transport and suspending flights.

-The army command declared on Saturday it had prepped military hospitals and gave orders to minimise gatherings.
+The army command declared on Saturday it had prepped military hospitals and gave orders to minimize gatherings.

 Samer Khodr, head of Damascus hospital, said all private and public hospitals across the country were ready under a national plan to tackle the virus.